 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
 On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 7.8%.
-On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 32.1%.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 8.6%.
 That can be a warning sign, so investors should check in with Owens Corning's filings to make sure there's a good reason for packing the storeroom for this period.
 Although Owens Corning shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide great returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.

 Looking for alternatives to Owens Corning?
 It takes more than great companies to build a fortune for the future.
 Learn the basic financial habits of millionaires next door and get focused stock ideas in our free report, "3 Stocks That Will Help You Retire Rich."
 Click here for instant access to this free report.

 The article Don't Get Too Worked Up Over Owens Corning's Latest Numbers originally appeared on Fool.com.